themost-framework/themost/docs/wiki/2.3.0/define-model-privileges.md

 which gives read access to items that have been created by the interactive user.

+or

+    {
+        "mask": 1,
+        "type": "self",
+        "filter": "customer/user eq me()"
+    }

+which gives read access to items where associated customer is the interactive user.

 ###### Item privileges

 An item privilege definition activates row-level access rights for items that belong to a data model.